Protospace/telemetry/solaredge_bridge/README.md

-# MQTT Bridge
+# Solaredge Bridge

-This bridges messages between Protospace's MQTT broker and the member portal Spaceport.
+This bridges solar production data between the Solaredge API and the member portal Spaceport.

 Runs on the webhost VPS (protospace.ca).